-Volunteer placements are located in both community schools and government schools, where you’ll assist local teachers with lessons in a range of subjects, including math, English, science, geography, history, art and physical education.
-Classes can be large and under-resourced in Kenya, so having volunteer available to assist makes a genuine difference both to the education students receive and the pressure on local teachers.
+Volunteer placements are based in both community schools and government schools, where you’ll assist local teachers with lessons in a range of subjects, including Math, English, Science, Geography, History, Art and Physical Education.
+Classes can be large and under-resourced in Kenya, so having volunteers available to assist makes a genuine difference both to the education students receive and the pressure on local teachers.

-You’ll also help outside the classroom, providing support with preparing meals, feeding students and anywhere else you’re needed.
+You’ll also help outside the classroom, providing support with preparing and serving meals, and providing assistance in other areas of the school.

-This project is well suited to aspiring teachers as well as volunteers with an interest in education and supporting youth development opportunities in disadvantaged communities.
+The Teaching volunteer project in Kenya is well suited to aspiring teachers as well as volunteers with an interest in education and supporting youth development opportunities in under-resourced communities.

-Volunteers don’t need to be a qualified teacher to participate, as work is done under the supervision of local staff.
-However, we encourage you to come prepared by completing relevant training, such as a teaching English as a foreign language (TEFL) course.
+Volunteers don’t need to be a qualified teacher in order to participate, as volunteers work under the supervision of local staff.
+However, we encourage you to come prepared by completing relevant training, such as a Teaching English As A Foreign Language (TEFL) course.
 Visit our Online TEFL Course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.

-Please note, this project is not available during the school holidays, so if you apply during this time you will be switched to either Special Needs Care or Women’s Education.
+Please note, this project is not available during the school holidays outlined below.
+If you apply for the Teaching project in Kenya during this time, you will be switched to either Special Needs Care or Women’s Education.